MatousMarik/AI/minimax/README.md

 | tictactoe    | 100         | minimax:0       | mcts:200/basic     | basic     | 75            | 2              | 15            | 5              |
 | connect_four | 50          | minimax:4       | mcts:200/heuristic | heuristic | 40            | 8              | 40            | 8              |

 The second test plays 50 rounds of Cells game against one of the provided agents.
+The timelimit is 10 minutes.
 There is a limit on the number of turns the game may last, if the limit is exceeded, the game ends in a draw.
 Based on the performance of your agent, you earn a score = wins - loses/2.
 The score determines the number of points you earn in recodex.
 The minimal score to earn 1 point is 9, for a score of 15 and more, you receive the full points.
 The parameters of the game are "-c 10 20 --swap --seed=HIDDEN -m=100 -s=50".